rstudio/education.rstudio.com/content/blog/2020-09-17-delivering-learnr-tutorials-in-a-package/index.markdown

 We assume the following:

-* You have a GitHub account (but you don't need to be more than a GitHub novice)
+* You have a GitHub account and are comfortable using [GitHub from within RStudio](https://happygitwithr.com/)
 * You are comfortable with the basics of using R and RStudio
 * You understand how R projects work
 * You are already familiar with creating a regular learnr tutorial